vincps2000-ux/MechTemp.Mikro/PROJECT_AI_README.txt

 - `PartManager.cs`: Loads available parts from `Parts.txt` and provides filtering by type.
  - `StatCalc.cs`: Calculates template-level stats (currently weight limit) from the JSON template.
  - `PartManager.cs`: Loads available parts from `Parts.txt`, provides filtering by type, and can list all categories.
+ - `PartManager.cs` also provides Scale helpers and a `ChooseScale(parentScale)` prompt used only for parts that lack a predefined Scale in `Parts.txt`.
 - `Parts.txt`: JSON file listing all possible parts and their types (e.g., Frame, Weapon, etc.).

 ## Usage